 Insecurity is not only a warning, it’s an invitation.
 God invites us to leave behind false beliefs about ourselves, our worth, and why we’re here.
 He also offers peace and refuge by allowing us to listen to what he has to say about these things.

 The gospel of Jesus Christ is the ultimate ending to insecurity.
 It’s not the final end, but an increasing and ultimate one.
 God invites us to identify with who we are in Him.
+We have the security of the Trinity around us.

 Is Insecurity a Sin?